 1. Driving Offenses Involving Alcohol or Drugs

-Driving under the influence (DUI) and related offenses are some of the most common reasons people are denied entry to Canada.
-These offenses can vary in name and severity depending on where they occurred, but they all share the potential to make you inadmissible to Canada.
+Driving under the influence and related offenses are among the most common reasons people are denied entry to Canada.
+While these offenses may have different titles or levels of severity depending on where they occurred, most share the potential to render you inadmissible to Canada.

 Common DUI Offenses in the United States: